 The Michelin star is one of the most prestigious awards out there.
 It is also the dream of most chefs and restaurant owners.
 A restaurant can receive from zero to three Michelin stars.
 In addition to the stars, the guide also lists restaurants in the categories Bib Gourmet and The Michelin plate.

-The star rating system has been around for almost 100 years.
-It was first introduced in 1926.
+The star rating system has been around for almost 100 years, first introduced in 1926.
 When being reviewed, the restaurants and their dishes are evaluated based on the following criteria:

 - Quality of the ingredients used